msheliga1/uriHW20ReactPortfolio/README.md

         Read the readme.
 Found new code in Main.
 Found my code in Develop (easy now, but pain the first time!)
         Move contents of Main to root.
 This is a typical structure, and Heroku MUST have a "build" file (ie. package.json) in root.
+    .gitIgnore: create file if not created.
+Be sure node_modules is in it.
+Be sure multiple node_modules for each package.json file (root, client, server, Main/client, etc.)
     Package.json: Check-Add start, build, etc. to main/package-json.
 Enables commands to run.
         "comment" property added at top of file.
 (Don't think there is another way to comment.)
         Found dev, start, build, lint, preview script commands in package.json.